Georgije Nikolajević

-Georgije Nikolajević, secular name Đorđe Nikolajević (Serbian: Георгије Николајевић; 20 April 1807 - 8 February 1896) was a Serbian cleric, theologian, writer, professor and later in life Metropolitan of Dabar-Bosna.
+Georgije Nikolajević (Георгије Николајевић; secular name: Đorđe Nikolajević; 20 April 1807 – 8 February 1896) was a Serbian cleric, theologian, writer, professor and later in life Metropolitan of Dabar-Bosna.
 He was a member of the Serbian Learned Society and the Serbian Royal Academy of Sciences.

 Georgije Nikolajević was also a teacher, priest, professor of the Theological Seminary in Zadar, a member of the Consistory of the Dalmatian Diocese, rector and professor of the Sarajevo-Reljevo Theological Seminary, and a member of the Consistory of the Metropolitanate of Dabar-Bosna.
 In his later years, he was elected Metropolitan of Dabar-Bosna.
 He was the initiator and member of various charitable cooperatives and funds.
 He was also engaged in literary work and edited the Serbian Dalmatian magazine.
-He had two children, a son and a daughter, but they both died young.

 Childhood and schooling

 Georgije Nikolajević was born in the village of Jaško in Srem on 20 April 1807 as Đorđe Nikolajević.
 He was born in a priestly family to father Simeon and mother Vasilije.
 He finished primary school in his native village.
 After primary school, from 1817 to 1819, he went to a German school in Sremska Mitrovica, and after that, he enrolled in the grammar school in Sremski Karlovci.
 After high school, he enrolled in the seminary of Sremski Karlovci.